Updated on June 20, 2025

 • Fleck corneal dystrophy

-The posterior corneal dystrophy refers to abnormalities in the corneal endothelium and Descemet membrane.
-When a person has this type of corneal dystrophy, excess fluid (edema) occurs and visual acuity decreases.
+Posterior corneal dystrophy involves abnormalities in the corneal endothelium and Descemet's membrane.
+This condition causes excess fluid (edema) and reduced visual acuity.

 Examples of posterior corneal dystrophy include: